SLYGM/Pixelot/Readme.md

 You can also use the menu bar at the top to open/create projects as well as build your game.

 ## Scripts
 Scripts are used to add custom logic to entities.
 They are written in JavaScript and can be created through the file manager.
-The button highlighted below will create a new script in the currently selected folder.
+The button highlighted below will create a new script in the currently selected folder, after selecting the script type.
 ![newscript](https://i.imgur.com/AKfrhFZ.png)
+Scripts in Pixelot are written in a similar way to Unity's MonoBehaviour scripts.
+Each script is a class which extends from a base class in the Pixelot engine.
+The base class provides a number of useful functions which can be overridden to add custom logic to the script.
+To interface with the engine from any script, you can use the `engine` global variable.

+### Script Arguments
+Each script can have a number of arguments, which can be accessible through the editor.
+In order to have this functionality, you must add static `arg_names` and `arg_types` arrays, which are `string` and `engine.Types` arrays respectively.
+The `arg_names` array contains the names of the arguments, and the `arg_types` array contains the types of the arguments.
+The order of the arguments in each array must match.

+### Entity Scripts
+Entity scripts are scripts which are attached to entities.
+When creating a new entity, you must select the script that you want to use for that entity.
+Entity scripts must extend from the `GameObjectBase` class.

+## Prefabs